blur-network/dpow-blur/README.md

 `sig_count` is a count of signatures currently added to the transaction.

-`signers_index` is an array with 13 values, each of which corresponds to a Notary Node, and their row number in the hardcoded pubkeys.
+`signers_index` is an array with `DPOW_SIG_COUNT` values, each of which corresponds to a Notary Node, and their row number in the hardcoded pubkeys.

 If a value in the `signers_index` field is not a default `-1`, the number should correspond to a notary node that has already signed and appended their transactions to the pending request.
 Indices are added in time-sequential order.

-**Regarding Validation**: Because these notarization transactions use a completely separate validation structure (located in `src/cryptonote_basic/verification_context.h`), they will not validate as normal transactions until `sig_count` reaches a point of being greater than `12`.
+**Regarding Validation**: Because these notarization transactions use a completely separate validation structure (located in `src/cryptonote_basic/verification_context.h`), they will not validate as normal transactions until `sig_count` reaches a point of being greater than or equal to `DPOW_SIG_COUNT`.

 At that point, the `ntz_tx_verification_context` will be converted to the standard `tx_verification_context`, and relayed to the network as a normal transcation.
 Prior to this point, the separate context will prevent a pending notarization from being handled as a normal transaction, or validated as such by other nodes.